 Memory B lymphocytes are cells within the human body that are responsible for long-term production of effective antibodies.
 They are formed when the body is exposed to a new pathogen, such as a virus.
 Upon consequent exposures to the same pathogen, they recognise it and elicit an enhanced antibody response to trigger an accelerated and augmented immunity.
 Memory B lymphocytes are capable of surviving and maintaining immune memory for many years.
 They are what vaccines attempt to generate, providing the body with a first exposure to what it interprets as the pathogen.

 The elderly population is not as effective at creating memory B lymphocytes, putting them at greater risk when facing new pathogens such as COVID-19.
-Dowery’s research, under the supervision of Professor Doron Melamed of the Technion’s Ruth and Bruce Rappaport Faculty of Medicine, explains why.
+Dowery’s research — under the supervision of Professor Doron Melamed, the principal investigator in the Richard and Kenneth Skodnek Developmental Immunology and Aging Research Laboratory in the Rappaport Faculty of Medicine — explains why.
 Existing memory B lymphocytes impede the production of new ones by means of hormone signals.
 As a result, as we age our immune systems become more adept in responding to pathogens we have encountered before, but less capable of adapting to new threats.
 The same process makes vaccines less effective in protecting the elderly population.

 But Dowery wondered, could it be possible to rejuvenate the immune system?
 To answer that question, she collaborated with the departments of haematology and rheumatology in the Sourasky Medical Centre and the Rambam Health Care Center.